diofthecr3ed/EdgeDevices-Realtime-DataPipeline-Security-Orchestration-analytics-Processing/ftp-kafka/README.md

-Sure, here is the updated README file with instructions on setting up the FTP server.

----

 # Kafka Producer and Consumer with FTP Transfer

 This project demonstrates how to set up a Kafka producer and consumer on different hosts.
 The producer sends file content to a Kafka broker, and the consumer retrieves this content and transfers it via FTP to a specified server.